Svensmark/SOFT2022-Math-Exam/README.md

 ![Schedule](/Pictures/Critical%20Path%20Schedule.JPG "Schedule")

 ## 7. Structure and use of conditional / propositional logic statements

+A proposition is an assertion, statement, or declarative sentence that can either be true or false but not both.
+For example, the sentence "It is raining" can either be true or false, it cannot be both.
+However the sentence "X is greater than 10" is not a proposition as it cannot be stated true or false without the value of N. This is used in progamming logic when something must be done if certain conditions are met.

+Other things that cannot be propositional statements are for example:

+*   Questions
+*   Imperatives (commands)

+Usually in conditional statements, the propersitions are denoted with p, q and r.

+With connectives we can change or combine propersitions meanings.
+There's a few ways to create connectives, and this is done with following notations:

+* *¬p*      - not p (inverse)
+* *p ∧ q*   - p and q
+* *p ∨ q*   - p or q
+* *p → q*   - if p, then q (implication)

 ## 8. Construction and use of regular expressions and finite state automata
 ## 9. Logical equivalence, De Morgan's laws, contradictions and tautologies